Goose0x/Coursera_Capstone/REPORT.md

  To support the data from the crime statistics, data was also accessed from [Neighborhood Scout](<https://www.neighborhoodscout.com/>) for each city.

   <b>2.2.3 Labor Statistics Data</b>
- The data chosen for the labor statisctics data proved to be not valid for the report and was discarded after multiple attempts to filter and clean it.
+ When approaching the problem initially, data was gathered for each state with the attempt to compare business costs and wage differences in the Computer Mathematics sector.
+It was during the review and cleaning that the data chosen proved to be not valid for the report and was discarded after multiple attempts to filter and clean it.
 Instead utilizing the website at [BLS.gov](<https://www.bls.gov/>).
 A search was conducted for "San-Jose, CA" and "Miami, FL" utilizing the criteria "Computer and Mathematical Occupations".<p>
  Utilizing these parameters data was collected and tables created to display a comparison of the data.
 The files can be located [here](<https://github.com/Goose0x/Coursera_Capstone/tree/master/Images>). <p>

  <b>3.0 Exploratory Data Analysis </b><p>